-So, you want some of those BEAUTIFUL plush velvet pumpkins with the ‘80s shoulders’, but just can’t fathom the price tag?
+So, you want some of those BEAUTIFUL plush velvet pumpkins with the ‘80s shoulders’, but just can’t fathom the price for your everyday fall decor?
 Well, sweet friends, today I’m going to share how to diy velvet pumpkins just like the pros, for less than $5 each!

-I about died because those lovely velvety fabric pumpkins were WAY out of this girl’s small-living budget!
-Like, I’m talkin’, way!
-So, NOW what do you think I did next?
+So, what do you think I did next?
 Yep, I started figuring out how to DIY velvet pumpkins just like the pros, shoulders and all (yeah, I’m not using ‘bumps and bulges’ again in this post!)
-And I’m gonna show you how to make them, and even give you a discount code for the velvet (and more)!!!
+And I’m gonna show you how to make them!

 DIY VELVET PUMPKINS JUST LIKE THE PROS!